migur0sa/ScannerScaleOPOSWrapper/README.md

-# 🧭 Zebra Scanner/Scale OPOS Named Pipe Wrapper
+# 🧭 Zebra Scanner/Scale OPOS Named Pipe Program

-A lightweight C# program that interfaces with Zebra MP7000 scanner and scale devices using the OPOS standard.
+A lightweight C# program that interfaces with Zebra scanner and scale devices using the OPOS standard.
 This project exposes **live weight data** and **scanned barcode values** via **named pipes**, enabling seamless integration with external applications (e.g., Python, Node.js, etc.).

+It can work with other scales from other manufacturers, but it has only been tested with Zebra devices for now.

 ---